CMSgov/ab2d-website/advanced-user-guide.md

   Please note - Always supply a `_since` date in the Sandbox environment when using AB2D v2 as sandbox test contracts are shared resources used by other people and will use extraneous default since dates.
 - AB2D v1/FHIR STU3:
   - A `_since` value must be added to each call in order to use the `_since` parameter.
 If no `_since` value is specified, the value defaults to a contract's attestation date.
 It is highly recommended and considered best practice to use the `_since` parameter on v1 API calls.

+`_until`:

+- AB2D v2/FHIR R4:
+  - If no `_until` parameter is provided, the value defaults to the current date.
+  - `_until` dates in the future are invalid.
+The job will still run, but the `_until` date will default to the current date.
+  - If `_until` is provided, and `_since` is not, the range of dates will be from the last successfully and fully downloaded job date to the `_until` date.
+  - Providing an `_until` date that is prior to the `_since` date is invalid.
+This will result in an error and no data will be exported.

+Note: the `_until` parameter is currently only supported by the AB2D v2 API.
+Passing the `_until` parameter to the AB2D v1/FHIR STU3 API is invalid and not supported.

 ### Status
 Once a job has been created, the user can/should request the status of the submitted job.